 Common class activities consist of lectures, discussions, site visits, invited visitors, experiential activities, assignments, essays, reports, written or spoken reflections, digital engagements, and/or oral presentations.

-- Students will deeply analyze and examine a variety of cultures, past and present, across the African Diaspora in general, and/or within a specific area of the Diaspora;
+- Students will be able to identify key features of a variety of cultures, past and present, across the African Diaspora in general, and/or within a specific area of the Diaspora;

-- Students will become conversant with the impacts and roles of key concepts such as intersectionality, race, power, and difference;
+- Students will be able to describe the impacts and roles of key concepts such as intersectionality, racism, power, and difference;

-- Students will develop rigorous analytic and reflexive interdisciplinary skills in archival and community-based research and methodologies;
+- Students will apply rigorous analytic and reflexive skills in archival and community-based research and methodologies;

 - Students will demonstrate the ability to critically read, think and write, as they integrate appropriate theories and/or practice;